 /* * external links open in new window */

 What’s an eSim?
 It’s essentially a digital SIM card included in many newer phones.
-(Apple nixed the SIM card tray with the iPhone 14 so eSIMs are the only option for those models and newer ones going forward.)
+(Apple nixed the SIM card tray on U.S. models with the iPhone 14 so eSIMs are the only option for those models and newer ones going forward.)
 It makes things more convenient since people no longer have to go to a store to get a physical SIM card and find a tool or paper clip to open the SIM tray!

-Are eSIMs cheaper than buying a regular SIM card?
+Are eSIMs cheaper than buying a regular SIM card for travel?
 It depends.
 While they are cheaper than paying for a U.S. international plan, they are not cheaper than buying a local physical SIM card in most places.
 In Thailand, I pay roughly $10/month for an unlimited plan and in Laos, I paid $4 for 30 GB a few months ago.
 With companies like Airalo, it’s $16-20 for 5GB in various regions of the world, which is a good deal and more convenient if you’re country-hopping.
 If you’re staying in one place long-term, it’s still cheaper to buy a local SIM card.
 Always avoid buying one in an airport—everything is usually half-price outside the airport!
 In Singapore in February, I spent roughly $10.75 at7-Eleven for a SIM card with data when they were over $30 at the airport.
 When I noticed the airport’s high prices, I had tried to buy an eSIM on my phone using the airport WiFi, but the Airalo app said they were sold out.
 Yes, they were “sold out” of a digital product – it’s so hilarious that I can’t even make that up!
 I suspect they want to sell more of their regional plans, which I didn’t think to check.

 Final eSIM Takeaways: Overall, eSIMs are the future—ready or not.
 They are very convenient and cheaper than paying for an international plan for your American phone plan unless you have T-Mobile.
-Regional plans are excellent for short trips to multiple countries.
+Regional eSIM plans are excellent for short trips to multiple countries.
 Currently, Airalo is one of the best options and is worth trying out.

-If you’re going to be traveling long-term in a country or region, I still think regular SIM cards are a better deal, especially in places like Southeast Asia.
+If you’re going to be traveling long-term in a country or region, I still think getting an eSIM or regular SIM card from a local cellular provider are a better deal, especially in places like Southeast Asia.
 Certain parts of the world will take longer than others to catch up to this new technology so that’s my concern.
-I’ll be hesitant to upgrade my iPhone again until I know for a fact that I can get an eSIM in Asia with a hotspot option.
+After much hesitation, I upgraded to the iPhone 15 Pro this year but keep my iPhone 13 as a backup in case I need a physical SIM card to use the hotspot to work while I’m traveling.
 It’s too risky for me otherwise with work to not have that feature.
+(FYI – iPhones in Southeast Asia still have SIM trays so I’m considering buying my phones abroad to keep this as an option going forward.)

 Happy travels!